 Any country’s recycling rates can either skyrocket up or plummet down depending on how well they educate and guide their citizens.
 In Australia, plastic is one of the biggest waste problems there is.
 Unfortunately, we recycle so little of it in a year.
 In 2017-2018, we only recycled 9.4 per cent of it!

-But all in all, Australia has done good over the years, with recovery rates of more than 60 per cent these past couple of years.
+But all in all, Australia has done well over the years, with recovery rates of more than 60 per cent these past couple of years.
 All of this being good and all, Australia could still do better and aim to increase recycling and resource recovery rates in the upcoming years.

 What Mr Waster is trying to say is that Australia should look into bettering its potential in recycling.
-This is especially true for items that have the possibility of being recycled but are unfortunately not due to lack of facilities that can accept them.
+This is especially true for items that have the possibility of being recycled but are unfortunately not due to a lack of facilities that can accept them.

 Recycling carpets, for example, remain as something Australia look to set its eyes into in its fight against resource exhaustion and greenhouse gas emissions.
 Below, let us discuss recycling possibilities for carpets and rugs.
 Let us also cover other strong and viable options for unwanted carpets – not just strong and viable, but also environmentally responsible.
 Read on to learn more.